syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editors.md

 ### Setting null value in date editor

-In `SfDatePicker`, by default `DateTime` date default value will be displayed (1/01/0001).
+In `SfDatePicker`, the default date value (1/01/0001) is displayed by default.
 You can also set the null value by adding nullable `DateTime` data type for the date picker property in data form, which allows you to set the null value and display the empty value in date editor.

 {% tabs %}
 {% highlight c# %}